PublISHED ON

 • the Director General (chair) and the Executive Director

-• our six Secretaries General
+• our seven Secretaries General

 • the heads of the Department of Research Policy, the Department of Research Funding, the Department of Department of Collaboration, the Department of Research Infrastructures, the Department of Communications and Public Relations and Sunet.